OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/05-reading-a-temp-sensor.md

 ## Reading an Analog Temperature Sensor {#arduino-kit-reading-a-temp-sensor}

 <!-- // description of what this experiment will accomplish and what we'll learn -->
 In this tutorial, we will learn how to read the ambient temperature using a temperature sensor.
-In addition, we will learn to how to do mathematical calculations in our code and how our
+In addition, we will learn to how to do mathematical calculations in our code and how to convert between types.

 // LAZAR